jupp0r/prometheus-cpp/README.md

 ## Project Status
 Alpha

-* parts of the library are instrumented by itself (bytes scraped, number of scrapes)
+* parts of the library are instrumented by itself (bytes scraped, number of scrapes, scrape request latencies)
-* there is a working [example](tests/integration/sample_server.cc) that prometheus successfully scrapes
+* there is a working [example](tests/integration/sample_server.cc)
+  that prometheus successfully scrapes
-* gauge and counter metrics are implemented, histograms and summaries aren't
+* gauge, counter and histogram metrics are implemented, summaries aren't
 * thread safety is missing in registries and metric families (you'd have to lock access yourself for now)

 ## License
 MIT